 - The Fund has provided collateral for the use of futures in the form of a margin account.
 The amount of the margin account is detailed in the notes on other assets.
-The justification for the futures contracts and the associated exposure is further explained in the notes to the balance sheet. - The process for selecting counterparties for derivative transactions is further explained in the 'Counterparty risk' section.
+The justification for the futures contracts and the associated exposure is further explained in the notes to the balance sheet. - The details of other derivatives contracts as of the end of the reporting period and the associated exposure are further explained in the 'Market risk' section. - The process for selecting counterparties for derivative transactions is further explained in the 'Counterparty risk' section.